 (Fredericksburg, Va.)— The Virginia Department of Health’s Rappahannock Area Health District will offer free flu shots on Saturday, Sept.
-29, beginning at 10 a.m. during the State Fair of Virginia at the Meadow Event Park.
-The flu clinic will take place in the Farm Bureau Center Exhibition Hall on Festival Loop.
-Only 500 doses of vaccine will be available, and will be offered to anyone 12 years and older on a first-come, first-served basis until 7 p.m. or until the supply of flu shots runs out.
+28, beginning at 10 a.m. during the State Fair of Virginia at the Meadow Event Park.
+The VDH uses these events as exercises to determine our readiness to respond in a pandemic flu emergency.
+This flu shot exercise will take place in the Farm Bureau Center Exhibition Hall on Festival Loop.
+Only 400 doses of vaccine will be available, and will be offered to anyone 12 years and older on a first-come, first-served basis, until 7 p.m. or until the supply of flu shots runs out.

-Influenza, or “the flu,” is a contagious respiratory disease.
+Influenza, or “the flu,” is a highly-contagious respiratory disease.
 Typical flu symptoms include fever, dry cough, sore throat, runny or stuffy nose, headache, muscle aches and fatigue.

 - Pregnant and postpartum women, or those who will be pregnant during the influenza season;

-- Persons over 65 years of age, including nursing home and long-term care facility residents;
+- Persons over 65 years of age, including residents of nursing homes and long-term care facilities;

-- People with chronic medical conditions including lung and heart problems, diabetes, kidney disease, liver disease, cystic fibrosis, anemia, cancer, weak immune systems (including those with HIV) or a seizure disorder.
+- People who have other serious medical conditions, such as diabetes, kidney disease, cystic fibrosis, anemia, cancer, weak immune systems (including those with HIV) or a seizure disorder.

 To minimize your risk of catching the flu and passing it on to others, follow these simple steps:

-- Cover your cough by using a disposable tissue or coughing into your sleeve, not your hand; and
+- Cover your cough by using a disposable tissue or coughing into your sleeve, not your hand